Welcome to Catnapin's Meet the Artist Page

 a.k.a.
 Jo Cox, a.k.a.
 Jojie

 Jo has a bachelor of Fine Arts focused in sculpture.
-She also writes poetry, short stories, and novels.
 For 15 years, she worked as a mechanical draftsman designing home faucets and industrial boilers.
-She lives in West Texas with her wonderful husband Tom in a house filled with cats.
+She is now retired, occasionally helping to work a small West Texas ranch.
+Jo lives with her wonderful husband Tom in a house filled with cats, and a backyard full of ducks, geese, and turkeys.

-With a life long passion for geology and paleontology, Jo is learning to be a fossil preparator.
-She researched and wrote the text for the 2003 "Dinosaurs of Texas" exhibit at the Grace Cultural Museum in Abilene.
-She cleaned, identified, and mounted nearly 150 fossils for the show.
+With a life long passion for geology and paleontology, Jo taught herself fossil preparation.
+She cleaned, identified, and mounted nearly 150 fossils for the 2003 "Dinosaurs of Texas" exhibit at the Grace Cultural Museum in Abilene.
+She also researched and wrote the text for the show.

 Nature has always fascinated Jo.
 Her mother taught her to play with bugs and look closely at plants.
-A digital camera has given her the opportunity to see the beautiful details and share that experience with others.
+A digital camera gave her the opportunity to see the beautiful details and share that experience with others.
+The obsession to identify these creatures led to the need for this website.

 "The subtlety and extravagance of color is ever present.
 Be it in nature, paint, stone, wood, or word.
 Color fills creation with living space."